-We already know that you can drink like a viking, but can you offer up a toast worthy of such a great warrior?
+We already know that you can drink like a Viking, but can you offer up a toast-worthy of such a great warrior?
 You need a few things to complete a Viking toast: a good drink, a good cup, a good occasion, and amazing words.

-For the Norse, toasts were pretty damn important.
+For the Norse, the Viking drinking toast was pretty damn important.
 They were a way of celebrating your fellow warriors, your gods, your hearth, and your kin, so you better get it right.
 Here’s how:

 Pick a good drink

-Obviously, we all know how the vikings loved their mead.
-But beyond the delicious, sweet taste, was purpose.
+Obviously, we all know how the Vikings loved their mead.
+But beyond the delicious, sweet taste, was the purpose.
 Mead was seen as divine.
 It was used for important ceremonies and religious rituals.
-You could pay your taxes in honey, so valued was it.
+You could pay your taxes in honey, so valued, was it.

 But if you don’t have mead around, there are other options.
 An ale or a beer is worth a toast (especially if it’s a home-brew and especially if it’s one made with barley– a staple crop in Scandinavian).
 You could also pick a typical Scandinavian drink, like glogg, which is a type of mulled wine.

 Pick a good cup

 Every Viking needs a good drinking horn cup to toast from.
 And this isn’t just an advertising ploy– so much Norse loreis devoted to drinking vessels.
 Think back to Odin stealing the Mead of Poetry in his mouth, if you need an example.
 The bearer of house drinks, the vessels they carried, and the booze within is a part of legend the world over, not just for the Norse.
 Don’t believe me?
 How about the Holy Grail?
 Said to carry the dying blood of Christ, it actually stems from a sacred Celtic cauldron carried by the Dagda, a deity who offered it to the worthy.